Okay, the DIY haircut! Financially it’s a no-brainer. A set of hair clippers, like the Wahl Haircutting System that I use at home, costs about $35.

 That photo was taken on Sunday morning before Mass, because THAT’S when I realized that my sons were looking like a bunch of shaggy dogs.
 Or a boy band.
 Also, that photo was taken outside.
 Because I don’t care for sweeping up hair and if they want to make hair creatures in the privacy of their own backyard . . . well, I say have at it.

 Also, cutting boys’ hair is really, really easy.
 There is a DVD that comes in the hair clippers kit.
 Watch it.
 Cut hair.
 Done.
 Start by using a little longer guide than you really want, then if you mess up you can always go shorter.
-Which bring me to . . .
+Which brings me to . . .

 If you start when they’re little it won’t matter if you mess it up.
 Two-year-olds do not have opinions about their hair.
 My ten-year-old only cares about his a little.
 This gives you plenty of time to improve.